Mughal weapons: Matchlock

-Known as the tufang, Mughal emperor Akbar introduced many improvements in the manufacture of the matchlock.
-Nevertheless, up to the middle of the 18th century, the weapon was looked on with less favour than the bow and arrow.
-The matchlock was left chiefly to the infantry, who occupied a much inferior position to that of the cavalry in the opinion of Mughul commanders.
-It was not until the middle of the 18th century, when the way had been shown by the French and the English, that efforts were made to improve the arms and discipline of the foot soldier.
+Known as the tufang, Mughal emperor Akbar introduced many improvements in the manufacture of the matchlock, like the toradar.

+The relatively small bore and thick barrel often made of wootz steel allowed Indian firearms to be used with proportionate larger powder charge, likely providing greater range and precision than European barrels at the time.
+Jean-Baptiste Tavernier observed that "the barrels of their muskets are stronger than ours, and the iron is better and purer, this makes them not liable to burst".
+Nevertheless, during most of the Mughal period up to the middle of the 18th century, the weapon was looked on with less favour than the bow and arrow and blanches.
+The matchlock was left chiefly to the infantry, who occupied a much inferior position to that of the cavalry in the opinion of Mughal commanders.
+In the mid-19th century the Mughal cavalry continued to use matchlocks compared to the invading Iranian and Afghan armies using firelock.
+A critical point of failure was not adopting an efficient trigger and lock, such as the European wheellock and snaplock or the Ottoman miquelet lock.
+During the mid-18th century Indian rulers began using flintlock (tufang-i chaqmaq) and were increasingly being trained in European style and formation by foreign companies.

 The barrels of Akbar's matchlocks were of two lengths: 66 in and 41 in.
 They were made of rolled strips of steel with the two edges welded together.
 In the Deccan Plateau the introduction of the flintlock weapon, owing to intercourse with the French and English, may have been somewhat earlier.

 Matchlock barrels, covered with elaborate damascened work, had their stocks adorned with embossed metal work or with various designs either in lacquer, paint, or inlays of different materials.
 The stocks were at times decorated with embossed and engraved mounts in gold, or the butt had an ivory or ebony cap.
 The barrel was generally attached to the stock by broad bands of metal or by a wire made of steel, brass, silver or gold.
 The broad bands were sometimes of perforated design and chased.
 The stocks were of two designs, the first narrow, slightly sloped, and of the same width throughout and the second sharply curved and narrow at the grip, expanding to some breadth at the butt.
 When not in use, matchlocks were kept and carried about in covers made of scarlet or green.

 The set consisted of a powder flask, bullet pouches, priming horn (singra), matchcord, flint and steel with the whole ensemble attached to a belt often made of velvet embroidered in gold.
 The receptacles which contained powder and musket balls were unwieldy, and as the Mughal troops never used cartridges for their pieces, they were slow to load.
 Some soldiers carried more than twenty yards of match about their person, similar in appearance to a large ball of pack-thread.

 Mughal infantryman armed with musket would be placed upon an elephant making them mobile, and sharpshooter in their task.